plolla/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Built two models in Python that identifies and predicts fraudulent credit card transactions.
+Built a couple of models in Python that identifies and predicts fraudulent credit card transactions.

 Data from Kaggle: https://www.kaggle.com/mlg-ulb/creditcardfraud